Actindo-AG/Documentation/PIM/API/01_Overview.md

 2. Switch to the browser where you are logged into your *Actindo Core1 Platform* instance.

 3. Open the console in the browser developer tools.
 Depending on the browser you use, the access shortcut or key may differ.
-For example, in Chrome you can access the console pressing the **F12** key.
+For example, in *Chrome&trade;* you can access the console pressing the **F12** key.

 4. In the browser developer tools console, click the *Application* tab and expand the *Cookies* option in the left menu under the *Storage* section.
     The URL of your current *Actindo Core1 Platform* instance is displayed.